aishwaryamishra/robustest2.0_documentation/source/introduction.rst

 * Run your own automated tests on the devices connected to the platform

-In this documentation, we will cover all the features of RobusTest.
-However, some of these features may either be specific to the Enterprise version or available only to paid users of RobusTest public platform.
 For any questions on the documentation, feel free to write to us at support@robustest.com

-Happy reading!

-PS: In case you didn't realize the lady's name is Tina not Alice!
-Happy Testing.